Ricorocks-Digital-Agency/Soap/README.md

 This disables Ray support in the SOAP package.
 Requests will stop being recorded if previously enabled.

+> If you want to use the Ray integration inside of your tests, remember to register the `RayServiceProvider` along with your other providers.

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.